lyaegel88/Star-Blinker/README.md

 # Star Blinker

 This was a school project I made for a Java class.
-It's a simple program that runs a thread with 'repaint()' to create a blinking star.
+It's a simple program that uses Graphics2D and runs a thread with 'repaint()' to create a blinking star.

 It's been tweaked a little since then.
 I have added an icon and changed the image/wording around.